BBaysinger/bb-portfolio/docs/aws-ses-setup.md

 ## Quick path: Verify domain DKIM and request production access (now)

 Use this checklist to finish setup for `bbaysinger.com` in region `us-west-2` and lift sandbox limits.
-(If you previously verified `bbinteractive.io`, you may retire it after DNS & sending fully migrate.)

 ### A) Verify domain with DKIM (Cloudflare DNS)